 FAQs

-What is a citizen scientists?
+What is a community or citizen scientist?
 How do I become one? ▼

 If you already love taking photos of wild plants and animals, you’re halfway there.
-Citizen science (also known as community science or volunteered geographic information) is the reporting of data relating to the natural world by the public, with the time and location of the observation.
+For this challenge, community science (also known as c*science, citizen science or participatory science) is the reporting of data relating to the natural world by the public, with the time and location of each observation also recorded.

-First, create an account on one of the citizen science platforms, such as iNaturalist, eBird, or Birds Canada.
+First, create an account on one of our nature-reporting partner platforms. iNaturalist is free, easy to use, and connects you with a global community of nature enthusiasts.
+If you're interested in particular groups of organisms, you can use more specific apps such as eBird or WhaleReport.
 Once you upload your photos, you will be part of the Big Nature Challenge, helping scientists better understand the biodiversity and wildlife that live in British Columbia.
-See our Resources page for more tools to get started.
+See our Resources page for more tools to get started, and our Events page for organized nature-reporting activities you can participate in!

 What if I don't want my phone outside? ▼

 Many of us use time in the outdoors as an escape - a time to get away from our daily routines, get fresh air and connect with nature.
-For some of us, that means not bringing your phone - no problem!
-You can still be a citizen scientist!
+For some of us, that means not bringing our phone - no problem!
+You can still be a community scientist!

-Many of the platforms where you can upload your observations offer an option on the website to upload a batch of photos when you get back home.
+On iNaturalist and other apps, you can upload your observations and photos (including batch uploading) when you get back home.
 This means you can take your digital camera with you on your outdoor adventures and upload your observations later.
 Even better, if your camera has GPS capabilities, you can track the exact coordinates of each of your observations.

 How is the total observation number calculated?▼

-If you are involved with a citizen science organization and want to contribute to our observation total, contact us below!
+If you are involved with a community science effort and want to contribute to our observation total, contact us below!

 I want to spread the word!
 How do I do that? ▼